Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 1. Self-Knowledge

-Not the version of us that sounds good.
+Not the version of us that sounds good in a conversation.

 2. Self-Image